 When in the FEMA internment camp you can find a guard with the key code for his quarters in his pocket.
-You will also find a note from the IT guy announcing that after all the times that guy's forgotten his code, he's getting it written down so the guy will stop pestering him.
-No matter how many security protocols it breaks.
+You will also find a note from the IT guy announcing that after all the times that guy's forgotten his code, he's getting the damn thing written down so the guy will stop pestering him, no matter how many security protocols it breaks.

 Failing the dialogue with Wayne Haas in the Police Department gives you a two-way snark exchange between Jensen and his boss.

 Jensen: Hey, uh, boss.
 How badly do you want that report?